aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 ### DropBox

-DropBox app can be installed using hombrew cask.
+DropBox app can be installed using homebrew cask.
 The setup itself has to be manual though.

 ### CERNBox

+[Download the client](https://cernbox.cern.ch/cernbox/doc/clients.html) and install it manually (can select which subfolders of cernbox to sync to save some disk space on the laptop side).

 ### ownCloud CNRS (MyCore)

 ## Certificates